 Each year, it welcomes over 100 restaurants across India and overseas.
 Along with food, they also include live music performances that are graced by artists like Bally Sagoo, Guru Randhawa, Hari and Sukhmani, Akhil Sachdeva, Anish Sood, and more.

-The organisers also include different fun activities such as games, different carnival rides, Music Express, Horse Spin, and many more.
+The organizers also include different fun activities such as games, different carnival rides, Music Express, Horse Spin, and many more.

 Here are some top restaurants that you would find at The Grub Fest.